Growing Up Safe

 By the age of thirteen, I was a strong, healthy and helpful young boy.
 I volunteered to help the sisters do cleanup work in the dining room, in the kitchen and in the little boys’ playroom.
 I also shoveled snow.
 During the war years, I helped the sisters prepare care packages to send overseas.
 I felt sorry for some of the older sisters who had to work so hard for so many hours every day.
 In time, I came to view them as big orphans living among us, little orphans.

 After nine years of living at St. Clara's, I prepared myself to face the outside world alone.
 I didn't want to continue living in a place where I no longer wanted to be.
 I'm guessing I was 15 years old at the time.
 I had planned to run away from St. Clara's, because I wanted to be free.
 I ended up becoming a, runaway homeless street kid, living on the run, and, my first night on the streets was the first time I ever saw a full noon.
 My situation was the same as that before I entered St. Clara's.
+I remember walking into downtown Denver over the 16th street viaduct when I left St Clara's.
+I was on my own.
+I knew the sisters would be reporting me as a runaway, but lucky for me, I was able to evade being captured by the authorities who would have transported me back to orphanage.The sisters made a great impact on my life.
+Life in the orphanage lives in my mind.
+I am what the sisters taught me to be.

 I had to learn quickly how to earn money because I was soon very hungry.
 I happened to meet two boys selling Rocky Mountain morning newspapers who told me they were homeless too.
 They showed me how to buy and sell newspapers.
 I made a few dollars selling newspapers on the days when it was warm enough to do so, and there were generous people who gave me money.
 They could see I needed help.
 I had to adjust to being in the outside world where too many cars made too much noise, once in while, I would see people messed up on booze asking me for money.
 Crossing streets was a problem for me because I couldn't see very well in the sunlight.
 I had to wear very dark sun glasses.
 I would wait for other people to cross and then walk with them.
 I would always ask my street buddies where we were and what was going on.
 I'd memorize street crossings, and on occasions, would ask people for directions.